 It goes immediately, but that’s not how it comes back.
 It doesn’t just “turn back on.”
 It comes back gradually, and sometimes it comes back all messed up, where things smell different from how they smelled before.

-No one knows how this olfactory system of ours works.
+At present there is not a complete picture of how the olfactory system works.
 It is a fantastically complicated coding that develops all the different smells that our brain can identify and, in some way, understand.

 Humans have about 400 smell receptors that we use to identify something like a trillion different smells.
 Yes, a trillion: 1,000,000,000,000.
 How do I know?
 Because some neuroscientist with too much time on his hands said so.
 Do I believe it?
 Nah.
 Let’s just say we can normally smell a lot of things and when we can’t we have lost a significant proportion of our sensory experience.